• Skip to primary navigation

 Peafowls are slow to mature, so keepers need to have enough patience in rearing birds.

 You can expect them to live for at least 12-15 years.
 Your homestead or farm would lighten up with their presence.
-Have you watched a peacock streching his tail?
+Have you watched a peacock stretching its tail?

-But they require spacious living area to shelter, forage, dance, and breed.
-In lack of large space, you can find the birds standing or sitting on cars and perching on porch railings and house roofs.
+But they require a spacious living area to shelter, forage, dance, and breed.
+In the lack of a large space, you can find the birds standing or sitting on cars and perching on porch railings and house roofs.

 They also deposite their large poop everywhere they go.

-Good news is that peafowls are curious and friendly so you need to train them and manage them to their correct place.
+The good news is that peafowls are curious and friendly, so you need to train them and manage them to their correct place.

 white peacock standing on the fence

-These gamebirds are also natural pest controller that happily forage all kinds of bugs around the farm.
+These gamebirds are also natural pest controllers that happily forage for all kinds of bugs around the farm.
 In fact, they are omnivores that eat insects, grass, flowers, seeds, and small mammals.

 They are known for gulping mice and snakes, which can help remove a few chicken predators in the backyard.

-Many keepers raise these birds for special festivals, especially for gaming purpose.
+Many keepers raise these birds for special festivals, especially for gaming purposes.

 They weigh 6 – 13 lbs, making big table birds.